robinrendle/robinrendle.com/_posts/2018-10-22-design-systems-at-gusto-part-ii.md

 ---
-title: 'Design Systems at Gusto: Part II'
+title: "Design Systems at Gusto: Part II"
 date: 2018-10-22 22:48:00 -07:00
 tags:
-- Aza Raskin
-- Boss Fight Books
+  - design
 city: San Francisco
 country: California
+extract:
-extract: "“Design is not about learning to think outside the box, it’s about finding the right box to think inside of.”"
+  "“Design is not about learning to think outside the box, it’s about finding the right box to think inside of.”"
 ---